geomstats/geomstats/docs/contributing.rst

 1. Summary - a one-line (here <79 char) description of the object

    a.
 Begins immediately after the first “”” with a capital letter, ends with a period

    b.
 If describing a function, use a verb with the imperative mood (e.g. **Compute** vs Computes)

+   c.
+Use a verb which is as specific as possible, but default to Compute when uncertain (as opposed to Calculate or Evaluate, for example)

 2. Description - a more informative multi-line description of the function